 On July 25th 1977 the 21.10 Bristol Temple Meads - Edinburgh was worked forward from Carstairs by 25034.
 On October 12th 1977 the 12.55 Glasgow Queen Street - Oban was worked by 25034.

-The Doncaster - Muir of Ord grain train, frequently a ScR Class 40 was noted north of Newcastle behind 25034 & 20219 on August 26th.
+25034 was noted on Haymarket depot on August 9th - 12th and at lunchtime on August 15th.
+The Doncaster - Muir of Ord grain train, frequently a Scottish Region Class 40 was noted north of Newcastle behind 25034 & 20219 on August 26th.

 Travelers on February 16ths 22.15 Euston Glasgow were already running over two hours late when 47185 failed at Dumfries.
 25034 was on hand and 25078 was added at Kilmarnock but as neither could provide heat the four and a half hour late arrival at Glasgow must have been some sort of blessing.